 A call option gives investors the right, but not the obligation, to buy an asset.
-A put gives the right to sell.
+A put option versus a call gives the right to sell.
 A seller of a call is obligated to deliver the underlying asset if the buyer exercises the contract.
 Meanwhile, a seller of a put is obligated to buy the underlying asset if the contract is exercised.

 Long straddles are popular when investors anticipate an event will significantly move a stock’s price, such as after a company’s earnings or big product announcement.
 On the flip side, short straddles are common when investors think volatility expectations are too high, meaning that share prices will move sideways or only change slightly.

 💡 Quick Tip: The best stock trading app?
 That’s a personal preference, of course.
 Generally speaking, though, a great app is one with an intuitive interface and powerful features to help make trades quickly and easily.